 Standalone PHP Version

 This article explains how to use the standalone PHP version of Blackhole for Bad Bots.
 For more in-depth instructions and information, check out the original Blackhole tutorial.
-If you are running WordPress, the Blackhole plugin is recommended.
+If you are running WordPress, the Blackhole plugin is recommended; it is easier to set up and provides a lot more functionality.

 For the standalone PHP version, the zip download includes a